foundersandcoders/git-workflow-workshop-for-two/README.md

 <!-- ***********************************************************-->
-## Step 5 - Both programmers open the `index.html` file and make one requested change each
+## Step 5 - Both programmers open their `index.html` files and make one requested change each

 1. Programmer 1 fixes only the spelling typo in the heading (Workshow -> Workshop).